-The accounting policies set out below have been adopted for the year ended December 31, 2020 and have been applied consistently to all periods presented in these consolidated financial statements.
+The accounting policies set out below have been adopted and applied consistently to all periods presented in these consolidated financial statements.

 a) Cash and Cash Equivalents

 Cash comprises cash on hand and demand deposits.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.